B4PT0R/StreamPy/README.md

 If you don't provide any key for your widget, a unique key will be attributed to it automaticly, but you will loose the possibility to know which.

+## Tags

-All renderable widgets also implement a tag property.
+All renderable widgets implement a tag property.
 The tag defaults to the name of corresponding streamlit attribute.
 For instance, a st.text_input object will be associated to the tag='text_input' by default.
 If you want to, you may choose the tag to which your widget is associated by adding a tag kwarg to its arguments when calling it:
 ```python
 st.text_input("Enter text",tag='mytextinput')